 I must admit here that I am not a huge fan of anchovies although I do use them in my cooking.
 Anchovies in the can or jar are not ingredients I’d choose to add to top my pizza or eat whole, though I have learned that a little anchovy added to many dishes does add a savory depth of flavor.
 When I first made this easy pasta dish for my husband, who is in fact, a lover of all things anchovy, I had expected to find it fishy tasting and quite frankly expected not to like it.
 Surprisingly, although there was a subtle fishy smell, the flavor was not jump in your face anchovy, but a subtle, unique flavor that I thoroughly enjoyed.
-The only thing I changed from the true original recipe for this pasta was to add a pinch of red pepper flakes for my husband who prefers pasta to have a little heat, and a handful of fresh breadcrumbs.
-This sauce would also be great used to add a little umami flavor to any other dishes, and I am looking forward to experimenting with it.
+The only thing I changed from the true original recipe for this pasta was to add a pinch of red pepper flakes for my husband who prefers pasta to have a little heat, a handful of fresh breadcrumbs, and a little lemon zest.
+This sauce would also be great used to add a little umami flavor to any other dishes.
+You can find Colatura at Amazon.com or at many specialty food stores.

 - 8 Tablespoons Olive Oil

 - Red Pepper Flakes (Optional - See Notes Above)

 - 6 Tablespoons Chopped Parsley Leaves

 - 1/2 Cup Toasted Fresh Homemade Breadcrumbs (Optional)

 - Bring a large pot of lightly salted water to a boil.

 - Cook the pasta until it is “al dente”.